How to Enable Updates for Edge on Metered Connections

 Click the three dots menu button in the top right corner of Edge.
 Select Help and feedback, then click About Microsoft Edge.

 On the About Microsoft Edge page, you’ll see a toggle button.
-Turn it On to download updates over any connection.
-Turn it Off to only update on regular networks.
+Turn the toggle On to let Edge download updates no matter your connection.
+Flip it Off to stick to updating only on regular networks.

 Close the browser to finish.